 “Unfortunately, most healthcare data is also unstructured, so how do we sort all that data?”
 Tcheng said.
 “It’s not about what the doctor collects in the office anymore, it’s about how we take all this data from various sources and aggregate it.”

-New Sources of Data and Research Models
+New Sources of Healthcare Data and Research Models for Population Health

 Tcheng said big data from outside healthcare may offer new avenues of research.
 He pointed to a study that used mass data mining from Twitter tweets in the northeastern United States.
 The study looked at measures for stress based on the use of hostile language, profanity and the expression of negative feelings using key words or terms.
 This was used to create a color-coded map by county to predict the incidence of heart disease.
 Tcheng showed the resulting map side by side with a similar map created by the Centers for Disease Control (CDC) based on tedious clinical data analysis from hospitals.
 The two maps nearly matched and showed a compelling example of how mainstream big data sources like Google, Facebook and other popular electronic media can be leveraged for serious healthcare research.